Binc-org/jekyll-tb02/README.md

 1. run `bundle exec jekyll serve`
 1. Open `http://localhost:4000/`

-I had issues with FORKing from Jeremy Jekyll-pages so I am here trying to copy and paste
+I had issues with FORKing from Jeremy Jekyll-pages so I am here trying to copy and paste.
+Today is Sunday and I will try later to keep building this README and explain...

  # fix polling bug gem 'wdm', '>=0.1.0' if Gem.win_platform?